Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     ![Discount on bill](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/DiscountBill.png "[Discount on bill]")

-3. Enter a description in the *Description* field to specify the discount, for instance campaign, defect.
+3. Enter a description in the *Description* field to specify the discount, for example, campaign, defect.

-    > [Info] The discount to the purchase is always a percentage discount.

-[comment]: <> (is that right?
-Why is there the percentage button but no other selection?)

-4. Enter a percentage in the text field to the right of the *Description* field or select a percentage by clicking the number buttons in the lower area.
+4. Enter the percentage in the input field to the right of the *Description* field, or select a percentage by clicking the number buttons in the lower area.
     The reduced price of the purchase is displayed below the percentage field.

-5. Click the [APPLY DISCOUNT] button in the upper right corner.
+5. Click the [APPLY DISCOUNT] button in the bottom right corner.
     The bill discount view is closed.
 The payment view is displayed again.
 The discount is indicated both as a percentage and as a fixed amount above the reduced total.

     ![Pay Discount](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/PayDiscount.png "[Pay Discount]")